Sudeepatgithub/List-View---Multi-Image-Fetch-Parser/README.md

 # Recycler View Multi-Image Fetch/Parser
-This class is meant multithreaded Image loading from a data source.
+This class is useful for loading Images in a list/recycler view in a  multithreaded async environment.

+Just call .load function with the Url of image to be fetched in the onBindView() method.